Eduard Dämel

 Dämel and another Hamburg entomologist working in Australia, Amalie Dietrich, collected the butterflies described by Georg Semper in 1879 in "Beitrag zur Rhopalocerenfauna von Australien ".
 (J. Mus.
 Godeffroy 14: 138–194 + Plates 8, 9).
+Dämel also supplied specimens from Queensland to Austrian Zoologist Franz Steindachner which augmented his description of herpetological collections made by the Austrian SMS Novara expedition in the vicinity of Sydney in 1858.
+These included the type specimen of Limnodynastes grayi (Steindachner 1867).

 Legacy

-Dämel is commemorated in the scientific name of a species of Australian venomous snake, Hemiaspis damelii.
+Dämel is commemorated in the scientific name of a species of Australian venomous snake, Hemiaspis damelii and the Australian frog, Papurana daemeli.